 By RCFP senior staff attorney Sarah Matthews and legal intern Maya Gandhi, Georgetown Law School, class of 2023

-In May 2021, Washington enacted a version of the Uniform Public Expression Protection Act (“UPEPA”), which goes into effect July 25, 2021.
+In May 2021, Washington enacted a version of the Uniform Public Expression Protection Act (“UPEPA”), which went into effect July 25, 2021.
 The Uniform Law Commission drafted UPEPA as a model law designed to prevent abusive litigation, known as strategic lawsuits against public participation or “SLAPPs,” aimed at silencing free speech through meritless defamation, privacy or other nuisance claims.
 Although Washington was the first state to adopt the UPEPA, several other state legislatures are now considering whether to do the same.

 The new law applies broadly to suits based on a person’s exercise of speech, press, assembly, petition, and association rights “on a matter of public concern.”
 UPEPA, 2021 Wash.
 Legis.
 Serv., ch.
 259, § 2(2)(c).
 It also applies to lawsuits based on a person’s communications in a legislative, executive, judicial, administrative, or other government proceeding and to communications on an issue under consideration by any of those bodies. § 2(2)(a)-(b).
 The law carves out some exceptions to this broad scope, including for suits brought by government agents to enforce public safety measures. § 2(3).